-Nate DuFort (guest): Go where you want to be: a lot of it is creating your own thing.
-You know, if you can be a one person show: create, produce, post produce, and even distribute—at the lower end of things.
-You’re creating your own proven grounds in not living within a system.
-Those people, when found out, are greater appreciated oftentimes than the people that will come up through a system for 12, 14 years.
-It's about the journey for me.
-You are the destination.
-You need to 100% express yourself as you are, and then look for the highest bidder that's not going to compromise that.
+Nate Dufort (guest): Go to where you want to be, a lot of it is creating your own thing.
+If you can be a one-person show, create produce, post produce and even distribute at the lower end of things; you're creating your own proving grounds and not living within a system.
+Those people when found are greater appreciated, oftentimes in the people that will come up through a system for twelve, fourteen years.
+It's about the journey for me, you are the destination, you need to 100% express yourself as you are and then look for the highest bidder that's not going to compromise that.

 N. DuFort: Absolutely.
-So on my mother's side, my grandfather, he is a school teacher, a retired now, and a master woodworker that’s in cabinetry, but also he has a couple designs that have sold a. my understanding is all over the world.
-The denison mirror, something he created, but I also found him as I was growing up, finding really interesting partnerships with people that either studied under him that he taught formally in school.
-There was a guy, Michael Camp who was a great woodworker from the Michigan area that started making good pars and we would go to his studio and see these things crafted and I was already a musician, so I was already ridiculously impressed with the quality, these things that I would never be able to afford a but to get to play them and just see like this guy has really figured everything out.
-Uh, so I felt like I had a lot of access through my grandpa, which was really influential on me.
+So on my mother's side, my grandfather; he is a schoolteacher, retired now and a master woodworker.
+That's in cabinetry but also he has a couple designs that have sold.
+My understanding is all over the world.
+The Dennison mirror something he created; but I also found him as I was growing up, finding really interesting partnerships with people that either studied under him, that he talked informally in school.
+There was a guy; Michael Camp who was a great woodworker from the Michigan area that started making guitars and we would go to his studio and see these things crafted, and I was already musician.
+So, I was already ridiculously impressed with the quality of these things and I would never be able to afford, but to get to play them and just see this guy has really figured everything out.
+So, I felt like I had a lot of access through my grandpa, which was really influential on me.

-N. DuFort: Did you, did you play guitar?
-What instruments do you play?
-I did.
-So originally I started in middle school with Alto Saxophone and then got addicted to all woodwinds is whatever I found a new musician that I liked, I would pick up a new instrument.
-So Alto Saxophone and, you know, listening to Charlie Parker, a lester young, and then, you know, as soon as I heard John Coltrane, I wanted to play the tenor saxophone, Eric Dolphy, you know, the bass clarinet.
-Uh, I taught myself a little bit of flute as well.
-Um, and I would say that I am good at everything.
-Great at absolutely nothing.
-And then you’re one of those people.
-Exactly, exactly.
-And then guitar, Bass, drums, and then a lot of the bands that I played with, you know, in the late nineties, early two thousands back in Michigan, um, you know, it was primarily rhythm guitar and singing or Bass Guitar and backup vocals.
+N. DuFort: I did, so originally I started in middle school with alto saxophone and then got addicted to all woodwinds.
+Whenever I found a new musician that I liked, I would pick up a new instrument.
+So, alto saxophone and listening to Charlie Parker, a Lester Young and then as soon as I heard John Coltrane, I wanted to play the tenor saxophone.
+Eric Dolphy, the bass clarinet.
+I taught myself a little bit of flute as well, and I would say that I am good at everything.
+Great at absolutely nothing, and then guitar bass drums and then a lot of the bands that I played with in the late 90’s early 2000’s back in Michigan was primarily rhythm guitar and singing or bass guitar and backup vocals.